rebeccahammm/Hyper-heuristics-for-the-Location-Routing-Problem/README.md

 ## simulating_data.py-

 This file is used to simulate instances of this specific Location-routing problem.
-    Uses OSM data which can be found here: https://download.geofabrik.de/ convert to a pygerc file using https://github.com/AndGem/OsmToRoadGraph.
+    Uses OSM data which can be found here: https://download.geofabrik.de/ and convert to a pygerc file using https://github.com/AndGem/OsmToRoadGraph.
 To generate instances we can use the following functions:

     instance_generation(seed,osm_file, sup_range,dep_range, oh_range,nh_range, pt_range,vt_range,instype,distype,key="")

 generates one instance with given ranges for size.
+Ranges are given in list format.
+-sup_range= number of supplier range
+-dep_range= number of depot range
+-oh_range= number of old hub range
+-nh_range= number of new hub range
+-pt_range= number of product type range
+-vt_range= number of vehicle type range
 Instype
 - if equal 1: creates instances where demands are less then supplier capacities and vehicle capcity chosen from 3 options
 - if equal 2: creates instances where demands are less then supplier capacities and vehicle capcity chosen from intergers in range
 - if equal 3: creates instances where supplier capacities are less then demands and vehicle capcity chosen from intergers in range

 Distype
 - if equal 1: calculates distances and times using google directions api.
-API key needed: url for googlse api -if equal 2: calculates distances using pandana package. pandana will need to be installed first.
+API key needed: (https://developers.google.com/maps/documentation/directions)
+- if equal 2: calculates distances using pandana package. pandana will need to be installed first.
 Times estimated as factor of time with randomised speed.

 Key: API key needed for distype 1.
 If using distype 2 can be left blank.